 A: The documentary strongly suggests the possibility that Manitowoc County sheriff's deputies planted evidence against Avery, including a key found in his bedroom and blood found in the victim's vehicle.
 But Sheriff Robert Hermann denied that Tuesday.
 "They did not plant evidence," Hermann said.
 "I trust them 100 percent.
 Quite frankly, I think justice was served in this case."
-He said he watched the series, and "I call it a film, it's missing a lot of important pieces of evidence."
+He said he watched the series, and added: "I call it a film.
+It's missing a lot of important pieces of evidence."

 Q: WHY DO AUTHORITES SAY IT'S BIASED?

 A: The series spends much of its time detailing the perspective of Avery and Dassey family members.
 The case's special prosecutor, Ken Kratz, refused to comment to The Associated Press, but he has told other media outlets that the documentary ignores the majority of the physical evidence.
 The omissions include the fact that Avery's DNA was found on the hood latch on Halbach's SUV, which was hidden on the salvage lot.
 Kratz has also said a bullet fired from Avery's gun was found in his garage with Halbach's DNA on it.